5.5 Residence Hall and Apartment Services

 - Desk Operations

 All residence halls and Marchetti Towers Apartments are staffed 24-hours with a highly-trained desk staff.
 Contracted security staff the desks from 12:00am-6:00am each day.
 The purpose is to provide additional security for the building.
 At the desks, a variety of other services and information are provided.
-The desk area functions as the primary point of contact for each hall and serves as a place to call in any problems that may require the assistance of Housing and Residence Life staff members or the Department of Public Safety.
 Supplemental housing at supplemental locations (i.e. Manersa, Hotel Ignacio) may have different hours of desk operation.

 In order to gain access to the lobby of a residential area a Student must utilize their Student ID to gain access to the front door.
 Students who desire to enter the residential section of a building must have their access rights approved by swiping their Student ID through the card reader at the Security Desk.
 For more information see Visitation/Host and Guest Responsibilities.
-The desk is often a busy, high-traffic area that provides a wide variety of services to residents of the building.
+The desk is often a busy, high-traffic area that provides answers to questions and information about campus resources to residents of the building.
 We expect that all students will cooperate with reasonable requests and be considerate of the desk staff.
 No type of harassment, verbal abuse, or other similar behaviors will be tolerated.
-Students who have misplaced their ID may have their access verified with a State Driver’s License, Passport, or Military ID Card, and Banner ID.
+Students who leave their ID in their space may have their access verified with a State Driver’s License, Passport, or Military ID Card, and Banner ID.

 - Emergency Contracts

 Residential students must register their confidential emergency contact information through myslu.slu.edu and on their emergency card as part of the residential check-in process.
 In the event of an emergency, University personnel could access the information to notify your designated emergency contact.